Do you think your LinkedIn profile reads like a CV?

 In this article, you’ll find out how to build a personal brand on LinkedIn to attract your ideal clients.

-First of all, you ought to be very targeted with who you approach on LinkedIn, which means it can take a lot of time identifying those that fit your ideal client profile.
-Once you have your short list, you have one chance to make that first impression.
+First of all, you ought to be very targeted with who you approach on LinkedIn, which means it can take a lot of time to identify those that fit your ideal client profile.
+Once you have your shortlist, you have one chance to make that first impression.

 In this video, I cover the 5 areas to look at, summarised by the text below.

 Photo in the foreground to be a professional photo of you, smiling and looking approachable.

 Photo in the background to represent the work you do, or something more personal.
 Pictures of you presenting, or working with clients work well here – so your ideal clients can imagine working with you.